wsfjp/SPaT/SPaT/ch02_39_38_Product_Pride.md

 [33]

-The ¶[スクラムオブスクラム](ch02_35_34_Scrum_of_Scrums.md) as a daily meeting of ‘ambassadors’ from multiple teams is described on the Agile Alliance website. https://www.agilealliance.org/glossary/scrum-of-scrums/.
+The Scrum of Scrums as a daily meeting of ‘ambassadors’ from multiple teams is described on the Agile Alliance website. https://www.agilealliance.org/glossary/scrum-of-scrums/.

 [34]